All about the joint-ownership property laws in Dubai

 IS BUYING A PROPERTY IN DUBAI A GOOD IDEA?

-If you want to make an investment with your business partner, ownership of jointly owned property in Dubai is also an option.
+If you want to invest with your business partner, ownership of jointly owned property in Dubai is also an option.
 With Mollak, managing a JOP wouldn’t be a problem.

-You can also consider real estate investment visa in Dubai.
-If you are making an investment, make sure you adhere to the compliance required for property transactions in the UAE.
+You can also consider a real estate investment visa in Dubai.
+If you are investing, make sure you follow the compliance requirements for property transactions in the UAE.

 WHAT ARE THE THINGS TO CONSIDER WHEN PLANNING TO BUY AN OFF-PLAN PROPERTY IN DUBAI?